lkodinsson/MARS/Basic/GMG.md

 ### Creature Rarity

-Creatures come in three rarities: *common*, *elite*, and *unique*.
+Creatures come in three rarities: *common*, *elite*, and *legendary*.
 By default the listed statistics for a creature represent their stats as if they were an elite.
 A creature's resource stats (health, endurance, stamina, and mana) should be modified depending on their rarity.
 Common creatures will have half the listed value of their resources stats (rounded down), and since they aren't particularly notable they should use their special abilities sparingly if at all.
-Unique creatures, however, will have double the listed value of their resource stats.
-The challenge rating of any given creature is also modified the same way.
+Legendary creatures, however, will have double the listed value of their resource stats.
+The challenge rating that creature is also modified the same way.

 # Creating Creatures